petersteph88/youtube-clone/README.md

-**YouTube Clone Project**
+**YouTube Clone Project** <br/>
 A Clone of Youtube video page for microverse learning purposes.
-We embeded images and videos with basically HTML andCSS.
+We embeded images and videos with basically HTML and CSS.

 **Screenshot of the page**
 <img src="dependencies/youtube-clonescreenshot1.PNG" alt="Page Screenshot"/>